wlzhao22/product-quantizer/README.md

 The sample configuration files are available under 'etc/' subfolder.
 A PDF manual is found under 'manual/' subfolder.

 ### Copyrights and License
-This project is fully supported by ODD Concepts Inc. from Seoul, South Korea during 2014∼2015.
+This project is fully supported by Odd Concepts Inc. from Seoul, South Korea during 2014∼2015.
 The Source Code may be used for academic and research purposes only, and any commercial use is strictly prohibited without the permission of Odd Concepts Inc.

 ### Author
 Wan-Lei Zhao